platformio/platformio-docs/tutorials/nordicnrf52/arduino_debugging_unit_testing.rst

 Setting Up the Project
 ----------------------

-At first we need to create an empty folder for our project (or use existing), then we can open this folder using ``Menu: File > Open folder...`` or using hotkeys
+At first step, we need to create a new project using PlatformIO Home Page (to open this page just press Home icon on the toolbar):
-``cmd-alt-k / ctrl-alt-k + cmd-alt-o / ctrl-alt-o``:

 .. image:: ../../_static/tutorials/nordicnrf52/arduino-debugging-unit-testing-1.png

-On the next step we need to initialize PlatformIO project for ``Nordic nRF52-DK`` board, to do this we can use Command Palette ``View: Command Palette > PlatformIO: Initialize or Update Project`` or hotkeys ``cmd-alt-i / ctrl-alt-i`` and search for the board by typing its name:
+On the next step we need to select ``Nordic nRF52-DK`` as a development board, :ref:`framework_arduino` as a framework and a path to the project location (or use the default one):

 .. image:: ../../_static/tutorials/nordicnrf52/arduino-debugging-unit-testing-2.png